Cranium: A Board Game That’s Great At Parties!

 This post may contain affiliate links.
 If you buy thru these links, we may earn a commission at no additional cost to you.

-cranium-board-game.JPG Have you played Cranium yet?
+Have you played the Cranium Game yet?

 Each year at Christmas time, my side of the family buys a new board game.
+And a couple years ago, Cranium was it.

 Since we had so much fun playing it there, Jim and I went out and bought our own game soon after that.